galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 However, the number of cells are greatly overestimated.
 This is because *not all batches use the same barcodes*, and yet we are applying the full set of barcodes to each batch.

-The reason we do this is to test for cross-contamination between batches, the details of which are better explained in the [*Plates, Batches, and Barcodes*](../scrna-plates-batches-barcodes/slides.html) slides.
+The reason we do this is to test for cross-contamination between batches, the details of which are better explained in the [*Plates, Batches, and Barcodes*]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/scrna-plates-batches-barcodes/slides.html %}) slides.

 ## Guarding against Cross-Contamination

 There are multiple possible ways to configure a plate for sequencing multiple batches.
 Thankfully, Galaxy provides a tool that caters for this, and checks for cross-contamination in any experimental setup.
 It requires only the following information:

 1. A full list of barcodes
 2. Which barcodes apply to which batches
 3. Which batches apply to which plates.

 Since we the plating protocol we are using is that designed by the Freiburg MPI Grün lab, we will follow their structure.

 > ### {% icon details %} Details: Plating protocol
 >
->  * Barcodes:
+> - Barcodes:
->     * These are each 8bp long, with an edit distance of 2, and there 192 of them.
+>     These are each 8bp long, with an edit distance of 2, and there 192 of them.
 >
 >     > |:-------:|:-----------:|
 >     > | 001-006 | AACACC AACCTC AACGAG AACTGG AAGCAC AAGCCA |